 This motion was a part of the class action certified in Fresco v.
 Canadian Imperial Bank of Commerce, 2012 ONCA 444 (CanLII).
 The claim was commenced in 2007, and the defendant only gave up the fight against certification after the Supreme Court refused leave to appeal.

 The class action concerns a claim that CIBC systematically required its branch staff to work overtime without pay.
-Overtime was only paid if there had been prior approval for it from a manager, but in practice the branch would become busy and the staff had to serve the customers without being given a chance to ask for overtime.
+Overtime was only paid if there had been prior approval for it from a manager, but in practice, the branch would become busy and the staff had to serve the customers without being given a chance to ask for overtime.
 A twin claim against Scotiabank, with almost identical facts, was certified at the same time, and the class reached a settlement with the bank.
 Peter Spiro, Counsel at Monkhouse Law and the writer of this blog post, has written about the certification issues previously.

 In the class action against CIBC, the process of the defendant carrying out its obligation to disclose relevant documentary evidence has been proceeding slowly, in phases.
 As with any large organization, there is a very large volume of documents to find and examine.

-Recently, three documents were disclosed which summarized an annual employee satisfaction survey which touched on the question of whether employees feel that they were forced to work long hours without adequate compensation.
+Recently, three documents were disclosed which summarized an annual employee satisfaction survey that touched on the question of whether employees feel that they were forced to work long hours without adequate compensation.
 After realizing that these documents had been disclosed, CIBC sought to take them back as they argued that they had been disclosed by mistake and protected by solicitor-client privilege.

 Of course, the documents are now already out of the bag.
 The practical effect if CIBC had succeeded in having them declared privileged would be that they could not be relied on as evidence by the other side.